Misogyny is hatred or strong prejudice against women.

 Machismo, misogyny, and homophobia in a male athletic subculture: a

-participant-observation study of deviant rituals in collegiate
+participant-observation study of deviant rituals in

 Abstract: Sociological literature focusing on athletic subcultures is abundant; however,